waelhammoudeh/osmium-tool_slackbuild/README.md

 # osm_osmium-tool_slackbuild

 README_REPO

-Files and scripts are updated to build osmium version 1.15.0 on August 10/2023
+Files and scripts are updated to build osmium version 1.18.0 on August 4/2025

+This requires: nlohmann_json AND pandoc

 Osmium is a multipurpose command line tool for working with OpenStreetMap data files based on the Osmium library.